Ledders26/Makers-Goals/week_2.md

 ### Have I completed today's goals?

 Yes - by the end of Friday night/Sat morning I'd made a good start on weekend challenge and had found time for another 20 mins of the exemplar

+### Did I achieve the weekly goals?

+Yes, though I found the splitting of classes very tricky, though I feel it's something we'll come back to as the course goes on.